acastoni/Magic-Hackathon/README.md

 Version 1.3:

 Changed art for all aspects of the game, logo, and squares art.
 8 bit theme.
 Added audio for theme music, wrong choices, and correct choices.

+Final Hackathon Version!:

+Added diffculty functionality, animations, game over logo, sounds, exe compatibility, etc.

+Instrutions:
+The latest version of pygame is required to run the executable.
+Make sure to unzip the dist file into a folder as it is full of assests.
+Depending on your operating system, the executible will be called Popping Pumpkins.exe or Popping Pumpkins.app

+Make sure to install the latest version of pygame in your terminal.
+-pip install pygame
+-pip install os

+It is a simple memory game where you must click the pumpkins in the order in which they are displayed.

+Enjoy the game!

+With more time, I would love to implement different rulesets to each color and add more colors in the future so that every game is unique!